kgn/resume/readme.md

 [Blizzard Entertainment](http://us.blizzard.com/en-us/) is a video game company known world wide for its award winning titles: *World of Warcraft*, *Star Craft*, and *Diablo*.

-Over the past 5 years at Blizzard I have been a software engineer on the Cinematics team.
-This work has reached a wide gamut of technologies and disciplines.
+For just over 5 years I was a software engineer on the Cinematics team.
+This work reached a wide gamut of technologies and disciplines.
 Everything from animation to rendering, creating tools used by artists, websites for approvals, and API's.

-Currently I am on the team responsible for writing a new in-house lighting tool.
-This tool is a desktop application with the front end written completely with HTML, CSS/SASS, and coffeescript/javascript running inside of a webkit frame.
-My primary role on this team is to design and implement much of the user interface/experience, but I also contribute to the core of the application as well.
+The last team I worked on was responsible for writing a new in-house lighting tool.
+This was a desktop application with the front end written completely with HTML, CSS/SASS, and coffeescript/javascript running inside of a webkit frame.
+My primary role on this team was to design and implement much of the user interface/experience, but I also contributed to the core of the application as well.

 ### O Entertainment | Back at the Barnyard
 *July 2006 - February 2007*